15 SMART Goals Examples for Kids

 “Over the next month, I will spend one hour per weekend sorting through all of my old toys so I can donate toys that are gently used to others and declutter my space.”

-S: This child plans to spend one hour each weekend cleaning out his play areas to put aside toys that can be donated to help other kids and to make room for new things.
+S: This child plans to spend one hour each weekend cleaning out his play areas, putting aside toys that can be donated to help other kids and making room for new things.

 M: This goal can be measured using time– set a timer each day this activity is set to occur!